graffme/programystic_app/README.md

 - [ ] Tool Tip on "coding witch" hover with funny text (Casting spells in Typescript, enchanting VS Code and cursing React.)
 - [ ] Page reading progress bar
 - [ ] Page positioning on Google
+- [ ] Dynamic manifest to change color by theme
 - [x] Automated Experience page (from static files or LinkedIn)
 - [ ] Developed apps images in Experience page
 - [ ] Boiling cauldron in Experience with stack section (used technologies)